meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

     * ✔ Blackbird Song by Randy Lundy
     * ✔ The Sun and Her Flowers | Paperback
 Rupi Kaur
     * ✔ a place called No Homeland by Kai Cheng Thom
+    * ✔ Good Bones